Christmas down under can often seem uncanny, with a traditional mid-winter festivity being celebrated in the heat of the Australian summer.

-On the 28th of November 2004, our first son Jem was born.
+In 2004, our first son Jem was born.
 At the time my partner Narelle and I, lived in a small, two-bedroom apartment in Sydney.
 Apart from two years living in a tent, I had spent the last 15 years of my life living in apartment blocks.

-On the 16th of October 2006 our second son Dash was born.
+In 2006 our second son Dash was born.
 Our small two-bedroom apartment became even smaller.
 Things had to change.
 Wanting more space, family support and a change of scenery we moved to the city of Adelaide, Narelle’s place of birth.

 On arriving in Adelaide, with our life in storage, we bunked down with Narelle’s folks while we tried to find a place to live.
 Like my parents in Newcastle, they live in the suburbs.